ivmai/bdwgc/docs/faq.md

 * If you use large statically allocated arrays or mapped files, consider `GC_exclude_static_roots`.

-### If my heap uses 2 GB on a 32-bit machine, won't every other integer or other random data be misinterpreted as a pointer by the collector?
-Thus won't way too much memory be retained?
+### If my heap uses 2 GB on a 32-bit machine, will not every other integer or other random data be misinterpreted as a pointer by the collector?
+Thus will not way too much memory be retained?

 Maybe.
 Probably, if the collector is used purely conservatively, with no pointer layout information (such as use of `GC_MALLOC_ATOMIC`).

 With a gigabyte heap, you are clearly much better off on a 64-bit machine.
-Empirical evidence seems to suggest that some such applications work on a 32-bit machine, and others don't perform acceptably.
+Empirical evidence seems to suggest that some such applications work on a 32-bit machine, and others do not perform acceptably.

 Simple probability calculations for pointer misidentifications are generally incorrect.
 The probability of misinterpreting an integer is typically reduced